qooxdoo/qooxdoo/documentation/manual/source/pages/website/plugins.rst

   // use the module
   q.doSomethingAwesome();

-Extending the returned collection is more interesting but as easy as the first sample.
+Extending the returned collection is more interesting but just as easy as the first sample.

 ::